 Inside the Shrine Block, missions will begin to generate.
 To accept one, press the small green tick, and it will be added to your inventory.

 Alternatively, hover over a mission beforehand to see what it requires, and what the rewards are.
-Missions can be timed too, so that they need to be completed within a timeframe.
+Missions can be timed too so they need to be completed within a timeframe.

 Divine Missions Mod Download